How to Break Down a Big Goal

 I want to help your teams break down a big goal into an actionable execution plan.
 The three levels are clear ownership, clear metrics and clear milestones on the ownership side.

-Now, to pull all this information together, we've developed a very simple but amazingly complete execution plan that you and your team can download here.
-You can also find tens of other tools there too that can all help to make your scaleup more effective.
+Now, to pull all this information together, we've developed a very simple but amazingly complete your execution plan.

-This worksheet “Quarterly Rock: Preparing for Successful Execution” is available for download here.
+Download the worksheet “Quarterly Rock: Preparing for Successful Execution” below:

 Roland Siebelink speaks and writes about companies that keep growing while also keeping their culture.